 Buying furniture for an entire condo can really add up, let alone buying furniture for a whole house.
 If you have extra furnishings stashed from a move to a smaller home, you may not have to worry about this.
 However, most people buying a vacation home will need to budget to buy furniture for the entire house.

-Furniture, kitchenware, and other necessaries can really add up, so this is a major factor that you will need to consider when you are thinking of buying a vacation home.
+Furniture, kitchenware, and other necessities can really add up.
+Therefore, this is a major factor that you will need to consider when you are thinking of buying a vacation home.
 If you are not going to be there often, you can purchase lower-quality furniture, but this could affect the price that you can ask for renting the property.

 12. Seasonal Considerations

 Many people only think about the nice part of the year when the weather is best at their vacation home.
-They forget to consider the logistics of care for a home that gets snow each year or that could be affected by hurricanes or storms.
+Make sure you do not forget the logistics of care for a home that gets snow, hurricanes, or storm each year.

-Weather can be a huge factor related to your budget and it might also affect when you are able to actually use the home as well.
+Weather can be a huge factor related to your budget.
+Also, it might also affect when you are able to actually use the home as well.
 Make sure that you know about the weather at your vacation home’s location for every month of the year, not just during peak season.

 Purchasing a Vacation Property Can be a Snap!